 Types of Criminal Cases Handled by Judge Barron

-Being a district judge, Judge Barron presides over civil infractions, misdemeanors (potential of up to 1 year in jail), and the preliminary part of felony cases.
-District judges have jurisdiction over criminal cases that carry a potential penalty of up to 1 year in jail and felony arraignments and preliminary exams.
+Being a 48th District Court judge, Marc Barron presides over civil infractions, misdemeanors (potential of up to 1 year in jail), and the preliminary part of felony cases.
+District judges have jurisdiction over criminal cases with a potential penalty of up to 1 year in jail, and felony arraignments and preliminary exams.
 Some examples of misdemeanors are:

 - Domestic Violence 1st Offense

-- Operating While Intoxicated 1st and 2nd Offense
+- Operating While Intoxicated, OWI 1st and 2nd Offense

 - Assault and Battery